syncfusion-content/blazor-docs/blazor/common/adding-script-references.md

 ### Enable static web assets usage

-To use static web assets, ensure [UseStaticFiles](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.builder.staticfileextensions.usestaticfiles) method is called in `Program.cs` file as follows,
+To use static web assets, ensure [UseStaticFiles](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.builder.staticfileextensions.usestaticfiles) method is called as follows,

 * For **.NET 6** app, open the **~/Program.cs** file and call `UseStaticFiles` method.
 * For **.NET 5 and .NET 3.X** app, open the **~/Startup.cs** file and call `UseStaticFiles` method.

-> For **Blazor WASM App**, call `UseStaticFiles` method in **Server project** in the above mentioned file.
+> For **Blazor WASM App**, call `UseStaticFiles` method in **Server project** of the above mentioned file.

 ## Refer script from static web assets

 * If you are using Syncfusion [Blazor individual NuGet package](https://blazor.syncfusion.com/documentation/nuget-packages), the combined scripts available in [Syncfusion.Blazor.Core](https://www.nuget.org/packages/Syncfusion.Blazor.Core/) package.
-To refer to script from static web assets, use the code below.
+To refer script from static web assets, use the code below.

     ```html
     <head>